DISPATCHES FROM EXOTIC LANDS

 Top Tips for Travel in 2021

-The travel industry is coiled like a spring.
-Assuming the vaccination schedule is met, within months we’ll be given the green light and Australians will be surging to airports, driven by pent up demand that is over a year in the making.
+Travel in 2021 is coiled like a spring.
+Assuming the vaccination schedule is met, within months we’ll be given the green light and Australians will be surging to airports, driven by pent-up demand that is over a year in the making.
 Itching to get away?
 You’re not the only one.

-If you Google ‘travel trends for 2021’ you’ll notice some recurring themes – space, solitude and the avoidance of strangers.
-Family bubble adventures are top of the hit list along with small scale accommodation that offers remoteness and exclusivity.
+If you Google ‘travel in 2021’ you’ll notice some recurring themes – space, solitude and the avoidance of strangers.
+Family bubble adventures are top of the hit list along with small-scale accommodation that offers remoteness and exclusivity.
 The problem is that, by its very nature, this style of travel cannot cater for the masses.
-At the moment there is space and even special offers to be had for late 2021 but within a matter of weeks demand is going to outstrip supply and availability in secluded spots will be as rare as hens’ teeth.
+At the moment there is space and even special offers to be had for travel in 2021 but within a matter of weeks demand is going to outstrip supply and availability in secluded spots will be as rare as hens’ teeth.

 Our advice is to act now.
-As industry specialists we know who offers the most favourable (read: zero risk) Ts and Cs, how to get fast tracked through airports, and where to find availability for that remote 6-person hideaway.
+As industry specialists, we know who offers the most favourable (read: zero risk) Ts and Cs, how to get fast-tracked through airports, and where to find availability for that remote six-person hideaway.
 Just think, while everyone else is scrabbling over the scraps, you’ll already be cruising above the clouds to the holiday you’ve been dreaming of.

 Smug?
 You bet!